pubnub/pubnub-mcp-server/resources/sdk_docs/dart_presence.md

 #### Return occupancy only

-To return only occupancy, omit stateInfo and rely on counts.
+Requires Presence add-on enabled.

+To return only occupancy for a channel, exclude UUIDs/state (set limit to 0).

 ```
 `1var result =